judite-senkane/car-speed-data-web-api/README.md

 1. In Visual Studio Code, run ```npm install``` in the terminal
 1. Now start the Visual Studio Web Api project.
 Ignore the Swagger window that appears
 1. Start the frontend in Visual Studio Code by running ```npm start``` in the terminal
 1. Now you can navigate to UploadFile page and upload your first file with the data.
 I have a sample data in the repository.
+The upload for the sample data should take 2-3 minutes.
+There will be a message with "File uploaded." once it is completed.
 1. Enjoy the website!